dask/dask/docs/source/best-practices.rst

 Before adding a parallel computing system like Dask to your workload you may want to first try some alternatives:

--   **Use better algorithms or data structures**:  NumPy, Pandas, Scikit-Learn may have faster functions for what you're trying to do.
+-   **Use better algorithms or data structures**:  NumPy, pandas, Scikit-learn may have faster functions for what you're trying to do.
 It may be worth consulting with an expert or reading through their docs again to find a better pre-built algorithm.